-Located on the Nile River, Cairo is the center of history and culture, so some of the well visited tourist attractions in relation to its past are The Egyptian Museum, the Giza Pyramids and Saqqara Pyramid Complex.
-The 19th century palaces really astonish the experienced travelers.
+Located on the Nile River, Cairo is the center of history and culture, so some of the well-visited tourist attractions concerning its past are The Egyptian Museum, the Giza Pyramids and Saqqara Pyramid Complex.

 Warnings & Dangers in Cairo

-The most advisable thing in relation to Cairo is not to drive there.
-Besides that it is not recommended, it is also unnecessary, since the public transport is great.
+The most advisable thing about Cairo is not to drive there.
+Besides that it is not recommended, it is also unnecessary since the public transport is great.
 The traffic is hectic and traffic violation tickets are huge.
 There are situations when you can bump other cars that are blocking your way or your side-view mirror may get hit.
 Be aware of the fact that Cairo drivers do not use headlights.

-There are various natural hazards that might happen in Cairo, due to its location, and some of them are sand and dust storms, floods and landslides.
+Various natural hazards might happen in Cairo, due to its location, and some of them are sand and dust storms, floods and landslides.

 Even though it is low, the threat of terrorism in Cairo exists.
-The usual strategies include explosive devices, car-bombs, and drive-by shootings at the crowded areas, particularly in front of the main tourist’s sites.
-Tourists are not the direct target, but may become victims.
+The usual strategies include explosive devices, car-bombs, and drive-by shootings in the crowded areas, particularly in front of the main tourist sites.
+Tourists are not the direct target but may become victims.

 Taxi scams are the most frequent ones as many drivers overcharge tourists if they notice that you do not know the city and most taxis do not have meters, so the driver determines the price.
 The best way to protect yourself from this scam is to agree on the price before you get in the taxi.
 A taxi may also stop at some type of perfume shop or any other shop that he/she get the provision from and there you will be forced to buy something.

 WOMEN TRAVELERS RISK: HIGH